 DeepBurner has been around for a while now and remains one of the best Nero alternatives.
 Not only is it available as a regular installable application — it’s also a portable app.
 So if you want something you can carry around on your USB flash drive then check this one out.

 The free version of DeepBurner comes with these features:

 - Supports both internal and external CD/DVD writers.

 - Burn any data, copy any disc.

 - Print CD labels.

-This relatively new software is creating waves, and it’s intuitive interface is attracting users.
-It’s very light on resources, and supports every other format that you can imagine (including Blu Ray).
-Burning is fast because this software burns data directly on to the medium, instead of waiting for ‘hard disk staging’
+BurnAware’s elegant and simplified interface doesn’t just look great — it’s functional too!
+It comes with a large number of features, like rewriteable disc support.
+On top of that, it’s light on resources and supports every other format that you can imagine (including Blu-Ray).
+Burning is fast because this software burns data directly onto the medium, instead of waiting for “hard disk staging”.

 Do let us know about your experiences with these Nero software alternatives in the comments.
 Have I missed out any?
 Shoot out your voices, come and discuss!

 Originally written by Aibek Esengulov on 5 February, 2008.